 The bedrooms are separate from the living space, giving them each privacy but without compromising on space.
 The master bedroom alone is in excess of 21ft and benefits from vast amounts of storage as well as its own ensuite with both a bath and walk-in shower.

-The plot itself measures 0.62 acres and is accessed via Eyhorne Street.
+The plot itself measures approx 0.33 acres and is accessed via Eyhorne Street.
 There are timber gates leading to a large parking and turning area with a path leading to the main entrance.
-The outbuildings include a laundry room as well as an office, four timber sheds and a metal container for storage.
-The garden is arranged across two levels and is mainly laid to lawn complimented by some mature shrubs and a paved terrace with a water feature and hot tub.
-The lower garden area currently features a triple car garage and comes with pre-app confirmation to build a separate dwelling.
-It is currently awaiting a response to a full application for a large detached house with separate access to Musket Lane.
-The plans include four bedrooms with three ensuites and a study as well as a further 4 reception rooms, kitchen and double garage.
-Plans for this are available on request.
+The outbuildings include a laundry room as well as an office and several timber sheds.
+The garden is arranged across one level and is mainly laid to lawn complimented by some mature shrubs and a paved terrace with a water feature and hot tub.

 Hollingbourne is a small village nestled under the North Downs some five miles east of Maidstone.
 It has a population of around 900 people and is home to over 100 listed buildings.
 The area is renowned for the beauty of the surrounding countryside which offers fantastic walking and cycling routes.
 At the north end of the village is an ancient track where the North Downs Way and the Pilgrims Way combine which also forms part of the National Cycle Network.
 The village is home to three pubs; two of which are further up Eyhorne Street itself.
 The other The Dirty Habit' is in Upper Street and dates back to the 11th century.